Cashkid500/Cashkid500/README.md

 ## What am I currently working on?
   Backend Road work

-#### I’m looking for help with growth as a programmer, coder.
-And growth in general.
+## 💞 I’m looking to collaborate on solving real world problems

 ### When I'm not programming?